 KEEPING YOUR BRAIN YOUNG

-Submitted by: Joyce Williamson,
+By Joyce Williamson,

 Aging leads to a certain amount of brain cell loss, which can affect the ability to remember.
 As we age, our brains produce less of certain chemicals which help the brain function to its best ability.
 This “slowing down” of mental function is normal, but it also can be countered, improving your brain’s natural function and reducing memory loss.
 You can improve your brain function with games, exercise, good nutrition and socializing.
 Making the right choices for your lifestyle can directly influence your brain function today and in the future.